 This course is a survey of minerals, rocks, historical geology, landforms, weather patterns and climates, freshwater systems and oceanography, the solar system and galaxies.
 Emphasis is placed on the stewardship and development of creation resources.
 Field trips.
-(4 credits + 1 credit lab)
+(6 credits)

 301 Scientific Reasoning